bassista/jammazwan.docker/README.md

 This is a simple project to demonstrate how you can use docker to set up supporting infrastructure for your camel learning projects, without spending hours doing machine admin.

-It assumes you already have your machine set up to run docker, but if that isn't the case you have a whole different set of problems.
-Docker is inevitable.
+It assumes you already have your machine set up to run docker. **If that isn't the case, then _you_ have a whole _different_ set of problems!** Because docker is inevitable.
 Resistance is futile.
+You will eventually cave, FYI.
+Fortunately it is getting easier, as the months go by.

-### Our mission: Mysql server, ActiveMQ server, FTP server
+### Our mission: Mysql, ActiveMQ, FTP servers

 Let's say you want to do some sample projects to learn Camel, such as [jammazwan.100](https://github.com/jammazwan/jammazwan.100).
-But you don't want your box all cluttered up with junk that you might not otherwise use.
+But you **don't** want your box all cluttered up with junk that you might not otherwise use.

 Go to your docker prompt, and paste in these commands.